This post may contain affiliate links. Please read our disclosure policy.

 This soup is a creamy, subtle nod to Panera’s Broccoli Cheddar Soup, made at home.
 It’s got rich chicken broth, shredded carrots, tons of broccoli and sharp cheddar cheese.
 It’s ready in about 30 minutes, and uses just 9 simple ingredients.

 I like to mash the broccoli up a bit at the end, so it’s not so chunky.
-My kids prefer it this way (no big chunks of broccoli) but there’s still a ton of flavor.
+My kids prefers it this way (no big chunks of broccoli) but there’s still a ton of flavor.
 It’s perfect when you need a warm, comforting dinner that the whole family will love!

 This Broccoli Cheese Soup took me 25 minutes from start to finish.
 The process is pretty straightforward and doesn’t require a ton of simmering and cooking time since there isn’t any meat.